kaisenlinux/manpages-dev/category/Backup/btrbk.md

            Step 4: Delete Snapshots
                Unless the -p, --preserve or --preserve-snapshots option is set, snapshots that are not preserved by their configured retention policy will be deleted.
 Note that the latest snapshot (the one created in step 1) as well as the latest snapshot/backup pair are always preserved, regardless of the retention policy.
+If any target is unreachable or has errors, all snapshots are preserved in order not to break the incremental chain.

        dryrun [filter...]
            Don’t run any btrfs commands that would alter the filesystem, just show the snapshots and backup subvolumes that would be created/deleted by the run command.
 Use in